-- A. Numerous non-compliance is any monitoring visit with six or more items documented as non-compliant on the monitoring checklist for a program with a licensed capacity of less than 60, or seven or more items for a program with a licensed capacity of 60 or more.
-Each numbered item on the monitoring report that has been marked as non-compliant is counted once even though there may be more than one non-compliance included in that item. - B. Repeated non-compliance is three or more documented incidents of non-compliance with the same requirement within the last 12 months. - C. Serious non-compliance is a non-compliance with licensing requirements that exposes children to conditions that present an imminent risk of harm.
+- A. Numerous non-compliance is any monitoring visit with five or more Licensing requirement sections documented as non-compliant on the monitoring checklist for a family child care home or large family child care home.
+Each numbered item on the monitoring report that has been marked as non-compliant is counted once even though there may be more than one non- compliance included in that item. - B. Repeated non-compliance is three or more documented incidents of non-compliance with the same requirement within the last 12 months. - C. Serious non-compliance is a non-compliance with licensing requirements that exposes children to conditions that present an imminent risk of harm.
 Serious non-compliances are identified through licensing observations, confirmed complaint investigations, and/or self-reported incidences.
 Some examples of non-compliance that may be considered serious are: staff-child ratio, child supervision, infant sleep environments and safe-sleep training, prohibited disciplinary actions, licensed capacity, transportation, water activities, pools and other water hazards, multiple hazards, weapons, failure to report child abuse or human trafficking, knowingly permitting access to children by individuals identified as restricted or Restricted Registry registrants, failure to obtain background investigations or Restricted Registry searches, medication administration, room temperatures, heat sources and/or loss of any utility service, and cardio-pulmonary resuscitation and first aid training.

-A non-compliance may qualify in more than one category in determining numerous, repeated, or serious and the same non-compliance, though only counted once, may qualify in more than one category.
+A non-compliance may qualify in more than one category in determining NSR and the same non-compliance, though only counted once, may qualify in more than one category.
 Example: an understaffing is considered serious and may be part of repeated and numerous non-compliance.